OpenEvalProject/evals/manuscripts/elife-54349/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/54349/elife-54349-fig7-v1.jpg)

 **Figure 7.:** (A) Example sensory percepts from the hand for a single electrode in Subjects 1–4.
 For Subject 2, the percepts are shown for weeks 1 and 2 only, as the leads were explanted after that.
 The percepts shown were evoked by the minimum stimulus amplitude that was tested at least once per week for the maximal number of weeks.
 Each column shows the location of all percepts evoked for that week of testing.
 Multiple examples of the percepts evoked during the week are superimposed on each other as indicated by different shades.
 (B) Time course of the average stimulation threshold (in nC) for evoking a percept in the phantom hand for each subject.
 Weeks with a significant change in threshold are annotated with an asterisk.
 (C) Stability of the location of the evoked percept in the phantom hand.
 For each electrode, the centroid location of the evoked percept was compared between successive weeks.
 (D) Stability of the area of the evoked percept in the phantom hand.
 For each electrode, the area of the evoked percept was compared between successive weeks.
-Source data for panels B-D are available in Figure 7—source data 1, Figure 7—source data 2, and Figure 7—source data 3, respectively.Figure 7—source data 1.Figure 7B.Figure 7—source data 2.Figure 7C.Figure 7—source data 3.Figure 7D.
+Source data for panels B-D are available in Figure 7—source data 1, Figure 7—source data 2, and Figure 7—source data 3, respectively.

 We also characterized stability in terms of the size (area) and location (centroid) of percepts evoked in the missing hand.
 The centroid and area were calculated for all percepts evoked at the minimum stimulus amplitude that was tested at least once each week during the implant.
 If no stimulus amplitude was tested during every week of testing, the lowest stimulus amplitude that was tested for the next highest number of weeks (for at least two weeks) was chosen.
 We quantified the migration of the mean centroid location across all stimulus repetitions for each week with respect to the mean centroid location of the previous week for each electrode (Figure 7C).
 Across all subjects, the evoked percepts exhibited a median migration of 25.2 mm between weeks 1 and 2, 11.6 mm between weeks 2 and 3, and 9.9 mm between weeks 3 and 4.
 This week-to-week decrease in centroid migration follows the trend of decreased week-to-week vertical electrode migration (Figure 7B).
 Similarly, the change in area for each week was calculated with respect to the mean area of the previous week for each electrode (Figure 7D).
 Across all subjects, the median change in area of percepts evoked in the missing hand was 8.1 cm2 between weeks 1 and 2, 0.14 cm2 between weeks 2 and 3, and 1.1 cm2 between weeks 3 and 4.
 We constructed two separate auto-regressive time series model to examine the changes in distributions of area and centroid distance over time, adjusting for autocorrelations in the data.
 We found a significant decrease in area over time across all weeks, (β = −0.201, p<0.01).
 For centroid migration, there was a decrease during weeks 2 (β = −23.224, p<0.05) and 3 (β = −40.585, p<0.01).